|Power plant location

 Securing district heating supply

 Today, following a series of upgrades with four gas-fired boilers and a total heating capacity of 170 megawatts, the site secures the district heating supply to Dortmund and feeds around 300,000 megawatt hours per year into the district heating grid.
 In addition, it produces up to 130 megawatt hours of electricity.
 In 2003/2004, a turbine was added to the plant and the entire control system was replaced.
 The new topping gas turbine went into operation in 2014, which further improved the plant's efficiency and environmental friendliness.
-The Dortmund and Bochum cogeneration plants are operated and monitored from the central control room in Dortmund.
+The Dortmund cogeneration plant is operated and monitored from the central control room in Essen-Karnap.

 As of 30 September 2022 RWE Generation’s cogeneration plant in Dortumnd (HKW Dortmund) will discontinue its operations.
 This decision was taken due to changing prevailing technical and economic conditions: the Dortmund district heating grid, which has up to now operated on steam power, is changing over to hot water as an energy source.
 Other market participants will likely feed in more and more heat.
 For this reason heat generation at the thermal power plant is no longer economically feasible as the HKW Dortmund exclusively supplies to the local provider DEW21.
 This heat supply will continue until the end of the current contractual period in September 2022.
 After that, DEW21 will take over the land on which the current thermal power plant is built.